Geometry of error amplification in solving Prony system with near-colliding nodes: Worst case reconstruction error

 \end{itemize} The constants $K_3,\; K_4, \; C_6,\; C_7$ are the same constants as in Theorem \ref{thm.lower.bound} but with $d$ replaced with $s$. \ec \begin{proof} The required lower bounds follows directly from Theorem \ref{thm.lower.bound}.
 Indeed, we can perturb only the nodes and the amplitudes in the cluster, leaving the other nodes and amplitudes fixed, and then all the calculations and estimates above remain unchanged. \end{proof}

-{\bf Remark} In the presence of non-cluster nodes obtaining the {\it upper bounds} for the worst case reconstruction error requires additional considerations.
+\begin{remark} In the presence of non-cluster nodes obtaining the {\it upper bounds} for the worst case reconstruction error requires additional considerations.
 Indeed, perturbing both the cluster and the non-cluster nodes and the amplitudes a priori may create even larger deviations than those of Theorem \ref{thm.upper.bound}, with the moments, remaining within $\e$ of the original ones.
 Accuracy estimates in this situation presumably require analysis of several geometric scales at once.
 There are important open questions related to this multi-scale analysis.
-In particular, the following question was suggested in \cite{Can2014priv}: is it true (as numerical experiments suggest) that for well-separated non-cluster nodes, the accuracy of their reconstruction in Prony inversion is of order $\e$, independently of the size and structure of the cluster?
+In particular, the following question was suggested in \cite{Can2014priv}: is it true (as numerical experiments suggest) that for well-separated non-cluster nodes, the accuracy of their reconstruction in Prony inversion is of order $\e$, independently of the size and structure of the cluster? \end{remark}

-Our next result concerns the worst case accuracy of reconstruction of the Prony leaves $S_q(F)$.
+Our next result concerns the worst case accuracy of reconstruction of the Prony varieties $S_q(F)$.
 The point is that the smaller is $q$ the larger is the variety $S_q(F)$, but the higher is the accuracy of its reconstruction.
-In the next section we show how this fact can help in improving the reconstruction accuracy of the signal $F$ itself.
+This fact was used in Section \ref{sec:improving.accuracy} in order to improve the reconstruction accuracy of the signal $F$ itself.
 We will state this result only in the normalized signal space $\bar {\cal P}$.

 Let $F$ form an $(h,\kappa,\eta,m,M)$-regular cluster and let $G$ be the model signal of $F$.
 Recall the Hausdorff distance $d_H$ associated with the maximum metric: for $A,B \subseteq {\cal P}$